TopG85/TopG85/README.md

 I'm currently working on.

 vinelifewilmslow, is a redesign of my friends website, after are first project with the Code Institute, SAFEGUARDING MATTERS on HTML and CSS.
-My friend asked if I could make some improvements.
+My friend mentioned I could improve his website which has been a great way to learn and practice coding, I've only been doing it 4 months.
 It started out using HTML, CSS with Bootstrap it's a single page website with sections, in the future I will add Python and Django to add CRUD functionality so my friend will be able to update and edit the content of his website.